Religious affiliations of chancellors of Germany: Details

-As some chancellors' views are uncertain or causing confusion among researchers, only their official affiliation to a church is mentioned.
+As some chancellors' views are uncertain or cause confusion among researchers, their official affiliation to a church is mentioned.
 Due to the German church tax system, legal membership in a church that has the right to collect taxes is officially registered and certain information on this status is available.
-Actual worldviews are not known for some chancellors; for others, they may clearly differ from the belief system of the church of which they were legal members, as is the case for e.g. Hitler and Goebbels.
+Actual worldviews are not known for some chancellors; for others, they may differ from the belief system of the church of which they were legal members, as is the case e.g. Adolf Hitler and Joseph Goebbels.
 A further link to information on their worldviews is given where available, but the absence of such a mention does not mean that other chancellors’ views were necessarily in line with the teachings of their church.
-For issues pertaining to Nazi stance on religion, see Religion in Nazi Germany, Religious aspects of Nazism, and Religious views of Adolf Hitler.
+For issues about Nazi stance on religion, see Religion in Nazi Germany, Religious aspects of Nazism, and Religious views of Adolf Hitler.